Befriend your body. Rewrite the story of your life.

 My new home was a small pueblo outside of Mexico City where no gringos dared visit.
 In the quiet of the mountains, my body fell apart.
 I’d held it together through death, divorce, cross-continental moves, a difficult childbirth, an abusive teacher, and strains on all my relationships, but it said “no more.”

 My body was racked with joint pain, back pain, and digestive distress, yet through the pain I found intuitive guidance unlike any I’d experienced before.
-I suddenly knew what herbs to take, which asanas to do, when to rest and when to wake early, and who to ask for help.
-I saw that Ayurveda was not asking me to import dhal from China and live like an Indian, but to connect to the local food and rhythms and live like me.
+I suddenly knew what herbs to take, which practices to do, when to rest and when to wake early, and who to ask for help.
+I found a greater rhythm than I’d ever known, despite the disruption of the near constant pain.

-I became a goddess.
-My new teacher, Mama Gena, showed me how.
+It was then that I discovered Mama Gena and the power of pleasure.
 She was loud, wild, and sexually energized.
-Pussy was her word for intuition, and I reconnected with my powers through full embodiment.
-In her hot pink classrooms, I found pleasure in the pain I’d experienced.
-I realized that a spiritual life didn’t require constantly jumping into the fire, but could include dancing around it, naked and unashamed.
+Pussy was her word for intuition, and in her hot pink classrooms, I found pleasure as the real antidote to the pain.
+I learned that a spiritual life didn’t require constantly jumping into the fire, but could include dancing around it, naked, orgasmic, and unashamed.

 I remembered my wildness.
 My sexual passions.
 My desire for a big life.
 I befriended my body, using it as a guide for what made me feel most alive.